Synchronization of strongly connected partial DFAs and prefix codes: Upper bounds

-The induced automaton of a partial one is another partial automaton acting on a subset of states $R \subseteq Q$.
+The induced automaton of a partial DFA is a partial DFA acting on a subset of states $R \subseteq Q$.
 It is built from two sets of words.
 Let $W_1$ be a set of words such that $R = \bigcup_{w \in W_1} \delta(Q,w)$.
-For each state in $R$, there is some state mapped to it by a word from $W_1$.
-The second set $W_2$ is any non-empty set of words that enriches its transitions.
+Thus, for each state in~$R$, there is some state mapped to it by a word from $W_1$.
+Intuitively, the second set $W_2$ is any non-empty set of words that enriches the actions of words from $W_1$.
 The induced automaton is $\mathrsfs{A}$ restricted to $R$ with alphabet $W_2 W_1$.
-Note that its transition function is well defined, which is ensured by the fact that every word of the form $w_2 w_1 \in W_2 W_1$ has the action mapping every state $q \in Q$ into $R$ or to $\bot$.
+Note that its transition function is well defined, which is ensured by the fact that every word of the form $w_2 w_1 \in W_2 W_1$ has the action mapping every state $q \in Q$ into $R$ or to~$\bot$.